-Not really, because many such markets can be cyclical in nature when it comes to the history of their real-estate prices, says Jason Hartman, founder of the Platinum Properties Investors Network.
+It’s not really wise to invest there immediately, because many such markets can be cyclical in nature when it comes to the history of their real-estate prices, says Jason Hartman, founder of the Platinum Properties Investors Network.
 Hartman and a Platinum colleague, Gary Pinkerton, recently addressed a report about cranes and skylines on a “Creating Wealth” podcast produced by the Platinum Properties network.

-During the podcast, Hartman and Pinkerton discuss other recent real estate issues facing today’s investors, including: The high cost of rent affordability in some U.S. markets; how “creative destruction,” such as Uber competing against taxis in transportation and Airbnb challenging hotels in accommodations, are welcome competition; and, how, in Hartman’s view, a newer book, “The New Human Rights Movement” by Peter Joseph, “doesn’t look at the whole picture.”
+During the podcast, Hartman and Pinkerton discuss other recent real estate issues facing you and other investors, including: The high cost of rent affordability in some U.S. markets; how “creative destruction,” such as Uber competing against taxis in transportation and Airbnb challenging hotels in accommodations, are welcome competition; and, how, in Hartman’s view, a newer book, “The New Human Rights Movement” by Peter Joseph, “doesn’t look at the whole picture.”

 First, About Those Cranes That Can Dominate a City’s Skyline